Midjourney: Style Reference

 With Style Reference, users can upload an image to use as a stylistic guide for their creation.
 This tool enables MidJourney to extract the style—whether it is the color palette, texture, or overall atmosphere—from the reference image and apply it to a newly generated image.
 The feature allows users to fine-tune the aesthetics of their creations by integrating specific artistic styles or moods.

 Character Reference

 The Character Reference feature allows for a more targeted approach in defining characters.
 Users can upload an image of a character, and the system uses that image as a reference to generate similar characters in the output.
 This feature is particularly useful in maintaining consistency in appearance for characters across different images.

 Uses

 Midjourney's founder, David Holz, told The Register that artists use Midjourney for rapid prototyping of artistic concepts to show to clients before starting work themselves.

-The advertising industry has been quick to embrace AI tools such as Midjourney, DALL-E, and Stable Diffusion, among others.
-The tools that enable advertisers to create original content and brainstorm ideas quickly are providing new opportunities, such as "custom ads created for individuals, a new way to create special effects, or even making e-commerce advertising more efficient", according to Ad Age.
+The advertising industry quickly adopted AI tools such as Midjourney, DALL-E, and Stable Diffusion to create original content and brainstorm ideas.

 Architects have described using the software to generate mood boards for the early stages of projects, as an alternative to searching Google Images.